dfinity/agent-js/packages/agent/README.md

 JavaScript and TypeScript library to interact with the [Internet Computer](https://dfinity.org/) for Node.js and Client applications

-Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.
+Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://internetcomputer.org/docs/index.html) for more information and support building on the Internet Computer.
+For an introduction to the JavaScript / TypeScript agent, see [internetcomputer.org - JavaScript Intro](https://internetcomputer.org/docs/current/developer-docs/build/agents/javascript/javascript-intro).

-Additional API Documentation can be found [here](https://agent-js.icp.xyz/agent/index.html).
+Additional API Documentation can be found at [agent-js.icp.xyz](https://agent-js.icp.xyz/agent/index.html), and the changelog is available at [agent-js.icp.xyz/changelog.html](agent-js.icp.xyz/changelog.html) or alternately at [github releases](https://github.com/dfinity/agent-js/releases).

 ---